 The Election Commissioner is appointed by the Lieutenant Governor in Council under section 153.01 of the Election Act.
 The Lieutenant Governor in Council makes the appointment following a recommendation of the Legislative Assembly.
 The Election Commissioner operates independently from the Alberta government and has authority separate from that of the provincial Chief Electoral Officer.

 Office of the Election Commissioner

 Box 115, 10011-109th St.

-Lorne Gibson was Alberta’s 5th Chief Electoral Officer from June 2006 to March 2009 and was previously the Deputy Chief Electoral Officer of Elections Manitoba.
-Mr. Gibson has been working in the election field as an election administrator and an election management consultant for the past 20 years.
+Lorne Gibson was Alberta’s 5th Chief Electoral Officer from June 2006 to March 2009 and previously held the position of Deputy Chief Electoral Officer for Manitoba.
+Mr. Gibson has been working in the election field as an election administrator and an election management consultant for more than 20 years.
 He is a recognized expert in the area of election law enforcement.
-Lorne Gibson has been a public representative on the Discipline Committee of the Manitoba Law Society from 2009 to 2018 and a member of the Appeals Committee for the College of Registered Nurses of Manitoba from 2010 to 2017.
+Lorne Gibson was a public representative on the Discipline Committee of the Manitoba Law Society from 2009 to 2018 and a member of the Appeals Committee for the College of Registered Nurses of Manitoba from 2010 to 2017.

 © Office of the Alberta Election Commissioner - All Rights Reserved